RedzSixx/AnarchyX-Miner/README.md

-# ANarchyX Miner - Private Wallet Keys Guesser
+# AnarchyX Miner - Private Wallet Keys Guesser
 AnarchyX is not free, our algorithm is also the fastest ever seen in a wallet miner.

 ## Not Free